kcmr/visual-logger/README.md

 Each of the `window.console` methods (`log`, `warn`, `info`, `error`) has a corresponding component method that accepts the same params.

-_Note: only two params are shown in the terminal._
+_Note: only the first two params are shown in the terminal._

 ```html
 <visual-logger></visual-logger>